ExpressVPN Review (2022): Expensive, But High-Quality

 You can also send emails and support tickets to ExpressVPN.
 These services are provided by a third-party platform called Zendesk.

-Server Network ExpressVPN
+Server Network – Can ExpressVPN Unblock the Internet?

-- ExpressVPN doesn’t offer dedicated IP addresses
+- ExpressVPN doesn’t offer dedicated IP addresses.

 Number of servers and locations